brilam8/cse110_lab1/index.md

 Heres a cool quote from me:
 >The world is made of cheese.

+Also my brother said this the other day:
+> I really like cheese.

 OMG have you tried using `git cheese`?
 Well... its not a command.

 However, these are valid commands: